Introduction

 Why is Poker Bankroll Management Important?

 Variance refers to the natural fluctuations in your winnings and losses due to skill and luck.
-While skill plays a significant role in poker, luck also has a considerable impact on outcomes.
+While skill plays a significant role in poker, luck also considerably impacts outcomes.
 Properly managing variance involves ensuring that your bankroll is appropriately sized for the stakes you are playing at.
 If your bankroll is too small, you risk going broke during downswings, whereas if it's too big, you are not maximizing your potential profits.

 Effective bankroll management means finding the right balance to withstand the inevitable ups and downs of the game while still having enough funds to capitalize on winning streaks.
-By managing your bankroll effectively, you are alleviating the negative effects of variance and increasing your chances of long-term success in poker.
+By managing your bankroll effectively, you alleviate the negative effects of variance and increase your chances of long-term success in poker.

 Basic Rules of Poker Bankroll Management